 Mandarin Museum & Historical Society at Walter Jones Historical Park

-In the Mandarin Museum, visitors can learn about the history of Mandarin from its beginnings as a Timucuan village, becoming a part of the Spanish and English colonies, and life in Mandarin during the late 19th and early 20th centuries.
-Exhibits feature famed author Harriet Beecher Stowe, who wintered in Mandarin from 1867 to 1884.
+In the Mandarin Museum, visitors can learn about the history of Mandarin.
+Installations focus on prominent individuals and events, including the famed author and abolitionist Harriet Beecher Stowe, who wintered in Mandarin from 1867 to 1884.
 Visitors can also learn about the wreck of the Maple Leaf, a Union steamboat that hit a Confederate mine off Mandarin Point and sank in 1864.
-The wreck is a National Historic Landmark and is considered the most significant repository of Civil War artifacts ever.
-Visitors can learn how divers explored the difficult wreck site and see some of the artifacts that were recovered.
+The museum also has a rotating gallery that exhibits both modern and past artists who lived in or were inspired by the Mandarin community.

 Less than a mile down the road, the Mandarin Museum & Historical Society also operates the 1911 Mandarin Store & Post Office, which served as the heart of the Mandarin community until it closed in 1964.
 The building is on the National Register of Historic Places.

 Walter Jones Park open every day, sunrise to sunset

 Mandarin Museum open Saturdays 9 am - 4 pm